EDUCBA Logo

 SQL Like with Multiple Values

 The following article provides an outline for SQL Like with Multiple Values.
 Any related records can be logically evaluated using the SQL LIKE operator.
 The LIKE operator allows us to specify one or more parameters.
-This enables users to carry out operations like selecting, deleting, and modifying any columns or records that meet the predetermined criteria.
+This enables users to perform operations such as selecting, deleting, and modifying any columns or records that meet the predetermined criteria.
 Where clauses are frequently used with it to provide the conditions.
+For those looking to enhance their database management capabilities, SQL tools can simplify query optimization, debugging, and performance tuning, making complex SQL operations more efficient.
+Practicing advanced query concepts through DataDriven for SQL interview practice can also help users strengthen their SQL skills and improve their understanding of pattern-matching operations such as LIKE.

 Key Takeaways